ephemeraHQ/message-kit/README.md

 ## App directory

-Add your app to the app directory by sumitting a PR to (/packages/docs/pages/directory.mdx)
+Add your app by sumitting a PR to the App directory [page](/packages/docs/pages/directory.mdx)

 ## Contributing